-Code Subject ECTS
+Code Module ECTS

 AY533 Financial Management 5

 MG579 Human Resource Management 5

 MS542 Enterprise Architecture Management 5

 MK519 Markets & Marketing 5

-Students will take two electives in May of Year 1.
+Students will take two electives of Year 1.
 Students will have the option of doing electives at NUI Galway or those on offer in May on the MBA programme at the University of Limerick.